 Dirk Hoke is the Chief Executive Officer (CEO) of Airbus Defence and Space as of 1 April 2016.
 He started on 1 January as Deputy CEO.
-He is a member of the Airbus Executive Committee.
+He is a member of the Airbus Executive Committee and the Defence and Space Executive Committee.

 Dirk Hoke joined Airbus from Siemens, where he had been CEO of the Large Drives Business Unit since 2014.
 He has held various executive-level positions at Siemens since becoming CEO of the Cluster Western & Central Africa in 2008.
 His career spans 21 years and five continents.